interlay/interlay.github.io/docs/vault/upgrading.md

 !> Occasionally, breaking changes will be introduced to the Vault client.
 In these cases it is important to update your Vault client in a timely manner to not run the risk of being slashed.
 We will notify on our channels (Discord, Twitter, Telegram) when this is the case.

+## Useful Notes `1.14.1` - TODO set correct version here
+ - We now support pruned bitcoin nodes.
+You may add the `-prune=550` argument to your bitcoin node and restart it, to bring disk space usage to about 0.5GiB on both mainnet and testnet.
+See the relevant section in the [installation guide](vault/installation.md#_2-start-the-bitcoin-node).

 ## Quickstart Installation

 ### 1. Stop the containers